Esri/idp/Documentation/SAML/Configure SimpleSAMLphp.md

      > **Note:** Selecting the **One identity provider** option allows you to register one SAML IDP for your ArcGIS.
 To authenticate users with SAML logins from multiple IDPs, [register a SAML-based federation](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm#ESRI_STEP_BD2FE74A6D9D41D88499035A69801EE6) instead of a single IDP.
 See [one federation of IDPs](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configure-a-federation-of-identity-providers.htm) for ArcGIS Enterprise instructions.

    - Choose if users will be able to join the organization **Automatically** or **Upon invitation from an administrator**.
 Selecting the first option enables users to sign in to the organization with their SAML login without any intervention from an administrator; their account is registered with the organization automatically the first time they sign in.
-The second option requires the administrator to invite the necessary users to the organization.
+The second option requires the administrator to invite the necessary users to the organization (using a [command line utility](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION1_29AF645AF75140698CA9879C3E059D39) for ArcGIS Enterprise users).
 When the user receives the invitation, they will be able to sign in to the organization.

+     > **Tip** For ArcGIS Enterprise users, it's recommended that you designate at least one SAML account as an administrator of your portal and demote or delete the [initial administrator account](https://enterprise.arcgis.com/en/portal/latest/install/windows/about-the-initial-administrator-account.htm).
+It is also recommended that you [disable the **Create an account** button](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION2_2D990320EC354A559A7081CF91709894) in the portal website so people cannot create their own accounts.
+For full instructions, see [Configure a SAML-compliant identity provider with your portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configuring-a-saml-compliant-identity-provider-with-your-portal.htm#ESRI_SECTION1_65AC88E72E2B4CFBBBC061311F9B4EA4).

     - Provide metadata information for the IDP using one of the three options below:

       **URL**—Choose this option if the URL of the SimpleSAMLphp federation metadata is accessible.
 This is usually `https://<simpleSAML-server>/<saml-app-name>/saml2/idp/metadata.php`.

+      > **Note:** For ArcGIS Enterprise users, ff your SAML IDP includes a self-signed certificate, you may encounter an error when attempting to specify the HTTPS URL of the metadata.
+This error occurs because ArcGIS Enterprise cannot verify the IDP's self-signed certificate.
+Alternatively, use HTTP in the URL, use one of the other options below, or configure your IDP with a trusted certificate.

       **File**—Choose this option if the URL is not accessible.
 Save the metadata from the URL as an XML file and upload the file to ArcGIS using the **File** option.

       **Parameters specified here**—Choose this option if the URL or federation metadata file is not accessible.
 Enter the values manually and supply the requested parameters: the login URL and the certificate, encoded in the BASE 64 format.
 Contact your SimpleSAMLphp administrator to obtain these.